Scrnify blog

 • Node.js installed (v18 or higher recommended)

-• A Scrnify API key (sign up here to get one free during our beta)
+• A Scrnify API key (sign up here during our open beta)

 • A list of URLs or app states you want to capture